Q: Why do I have such a problem with allergies and sinus pressure?

 Q: Why are my eyes so dry and itchy?

-A: With headaches & migraines, it’s because your trigeminal nerve (your headache nerve) controls the tear ducts in your eyes.
-When it’s irritated, it’s common that it shuts off your tears (though some patients report excess tearing from this same nerve).
-Fixing the nerve irritation routinely restores normal hydration to patients’ eyes nearly instantly.
-Eye itchiness, eye pain, and eye pressure also quickly resolve as well in the overwhelming majority of cases.
+With headaches and migraines, it’s because your trigeminal nerve (your headache nerve) controls the tear ducts in your eyes.
+When this nerve is irritated, it’s common that it shuts off your tears (though some patients report excess tearing from this same nerve).
+Fixing the nerve irritation routinely restores normal hydration to your eyes, nearly instantly.
+Eye itchiness, eye pain, and eye pressure also quickly resolve as well, in the overwhelming majority of cases.

 Q: Why do I have reflux with my headaches?

 Researchers indicate that the vagus nerve, which controls your stomach and intestines, connects to the trigeminal nerve (a primary “headache nerve”) in your brain stem.
-In most cases, shutting off the irritation in your neck shuts off input into both of these nerve systems, which can be the answer to abolishing multiple symptom problems quickly and naturally- and hopefully, long-term.
+In most cases, shutting off the irritation in your neck shuts off input into both of these nerve systems, which can be the answer to abolishing multiple symptom problems quickly, naturally, and long term.